How to Move Data from Snowflake to Databricks in Real Time

 How to Move Data from Snowflake to Databricks Using Estuary (Step-by-Step)

-Estuary Flow makes it easy to stream data from Snowflake to Databricks — no pipelines to maintain, no custom Spark jobs, no batch scripts.
+Estuary makes it easy to stream data from Snowflake to Databricks — no pipelines to maintain, no custom Spark jobs, no batch scripts.

 In this step-by-step guide, you’ll connect Snowflake as your source using CDC and deliver data continuously into Databricks with Delta Lake format.
 This gives you sub-second latency, automatic schema handling, and a fully managed pipeline.